DecisionsDev/odm-docker-kubernetes/helm/stable/odmcharts/README.md

-# Installing IBM Operational Decision Manager chart
+# Installing the IBM Operational Decision Manager chart

 [IBM® Operational Decision Manager (ODM)](https://www.ibm.com/support/knowledgecenter/SSQP76_8.9.0/welcome/kc_welcome_odmV.html) is a platform for capturing, automating, and governing repeatable business decisions.
 You can identify situations to form insights and act with business rules.

 The ODM chart (`odmchart`) bootstraps an IBM ODM deployment on a [Kubernetes](http://kubernetes.io) cluster by using the [Helm](https://helm.sh) package manager.